Palm Springs Aerial Tramway: Incidents

 In 1963, a tram car became stuck for 13½ hours because of an electrical problem in the control room.

 In June 1984, a tram car was headed down the mountain when a bolt from a shock absorber snapped, causing a 30 lb piece of metal to crash through a Plexiglas window along the car's roof.
 Tram passenger Elaine Tseko of Ontario, California, was struck by the piece and later died as a result of the injury.

 In September 1984, during routine maintenance, an auxiliary cable snapped and wrapped around the main cable tracks.
 The Desert Sun newspaper reported that if the broken cable hadn't wedged itself under the main track cables, a rescue car with the tram's workmen in it could have plummeted down the mountain into the lower tramway station.
 "Without the snag," a state investigator said, "those two men wouldn't be with us today."

 In 1985, a flash flood buried vehicles parked in the Valley Station's parking lot in mud and tore up about three-quarters of a mile of Tramway Road.
 Stranded passengers had to be airlifted from the area.

+On July 31, 1991, a school bus carrying 45 Girl Scouts and eight adult leaders was descending Tramway Road when it gained speed, left the roadway near the bottom of the grade, plunged down an embankment, and struck several large boulders.
+The driver and six passengers were killed, and the remaining 47 occupants were injured.
+The National Transportation Safety Board determined the probable cause to be overheated, improperly adjusted brakes and the driver's failure to downshift into a sufficiently low gear during the descent.

 In October 2003, a steel cable broke, causing a mechanical failure that left a tram car with more than 50 passengers hanging in mid-air, and around 100 passengers stranded at the Mountain station for 4½ hours.
 Tramway officials sought a rescue helicopter but could not locate one.
-The Desert Sun later reported that a cable inspector had discovered a break in the rescue line almost two hours before the incident occurred.
+The Desert Sun later reported that a inspector had discovered the break in the cable nearly two hours before the failure occurred, but the tramway was not closed.